Women in the Civilian Pilot Training Program and Civil Air Patrol: civilian pilots at College Park during WWII

 An article in the Chicago Daily Tribune titled ‘Learning to Fly’ which features both Kit and Marian exemplifies the diversity of women’s experiences in the CPTP.
 Kit is pictured in overalls with oil smudges on her face, fixing an airplane engine.
 The caption and text underneath her photograph clearly show that she is one of the few women who earned spaces to learn to fly in the program.

-In stark contrast, Marian is shown wearing a skirt and heels and the caption below her photograph is far more ambiguous about her status as a student pilot, describing her as “spinning [the] propeller of [a] training plane at University of Maryland.”
-Moreover, her account reveals that the photographer asked to take her picture for some “cheesecake”, an outdated term used to describe attractive and often flirtatious women.
+In stark contrast, Marian is shown wearing a skirt and heels and the caption below her photograph is far more ambiguous about her status as a student pilot.
+It makes no mention of her enrollment in the program and describes her simply as “spinning [the] propeller of [a] training plane at University of Maryland."
+Her personal account provides insight into the dynamics behind this photograph.
+The photographer only asked to take her picture because he viewed her as a "cheesecake."
+This is an outdated term used to describe attractive and often flirtatious women.
 At the time, Marian was not secure enough to protest.

 Unfortunately, Marian did not include what she did after earning her wings and degree in her account.
 According to an article in the University of Maryland newspaper she hoped to go into biochemical research, another field which was male-dominated and would have taken perseverance and a thick skin to succeed in.